anshulsahni/TryReact/README.md

 | :--- | :--- | :--- |
 | value | String | value of password text |
 | onChange | Function | method called everytime value is changed in password input field, has passwordValidity and password value in arguments |

+## ToDos
+- [ ] Adding More Tests
+- [ ] Update the component with new addition to password-validator api